patricklafrance/wmfnext-shell/README.md

 > The remote modules are registered in the `bootstrap.ts` file rather than the `App.tsx` file as they must be loaded inside the "async boundary".

-At bootstrap, the `registerRemoteModules(modules, runtime)` function will try to asynchronously load the provided modules, then register every module who succesfully loaded.
+At bootstrap, the `registerRemoteModules(modules, runtime)` function will try to load the provided modules asynchronously, and then register every module that succesfully loads.

-If an error occurs during the process, an message will automatically be logged with the runtime logger.
+If an error occurs during the process, a message will automatically be logged with the runtime logger.

-If you prefer to manually deal with errors, you can chain an handler to the returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object.
+If you prefer to handle errors manually, you can chain an handler to the returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object:

 ```js